krakend/krakend-documentation/commands/check.md

 Syntax OK!
 {{< /terminal >}}

-The same example with a verbosity of level 2 (`-dd`), adds more information in the global settings (like the TLS section) and shows the configuration of the extra_config.
-The endpoints and the backends show also more information:
+The same example with the verbosity level 2 (`-dd`) adds more information in the global settings (like the TLS section) and shows the configuration of the extra_config.
+The endpoints and the backends also show more information:

 {{< terminal title="Checking the configuration with the debug flag" >}}
 Parsing configuration file: krakend.json